jay-brdy/Online-Store-Capstone/README.md

 * Checkout page takes information for a successful checkout
 * Users can edit quantity within the cart +/- and remove items
 * Cart shows price total
+* Sort products on home page by name and price
+* Search products by name and/or description

 4/11/2024 Working on...
-* Sort products on home page
+* Making site accessible online
 * Styling
+* Adding new items and pictures!

 Future additions...
-* Adding new items and pictures!
 * Add orders and order_items to backend table to keep track of orders
 * Adding a Thank You For Order page that gives unique order number/id
 * Account page shows previous orders